 Explore the best ranked schools for the programs you are most interested in.

-Vernon Regional Junior College landed the #1,681 spot in College Factual's 2025 ranking of best overall colleges in the United States.
-The higher ed experts analyzed 2,198 colleges and universities across the nation to determine this ranking.
+College Factual ranked Vernon Regional Junior College as #1,500 out of 2,152 colleges and universities in the country on its 2025 Best Colleges list.
 This is an improvement over the previous year, when Vernon Regional Junior College held the #1,709 spot on the Best Overall Colleges list.

 Returning adults and other non-traditional students may appreciate the fact that Vernon College has an open admissions policy.
 This means that you'll only have to submit basic materials, which may include proof that you completed high school or an equivalent program.